Commission Review of Complaints

 When the Commission determines that a complaint warrants review beyond the initial investigation, the Commission directs the staff to investigate the matter and report back.
 The Commission will give the staff specific instructions on how to conduct the additional investigation.
 It may include contacting witnesses, reviewing court records and other documents, observing courtroom proceedings, and conducting such other inquiry as the issues may warrant.

 At times the judge may be asked to comment on the allegations, in which case the judge is given a copy of the grievance as part of the investigation.
 The Commission may limit the inquiry to the judge to a particular aspect of the grievance.
 The judge’s response is then considered along with all other information.
-A judge's comment is required under MCR 9.207(C) prior to the disposition of a grievance in any way other than an outright dismissal under MCR 9.207(B)(1).
+A judge's comment is required under MCR 9.223(B) prior to the disposition of a grievance as provided in MCR 9.223(A)(2)-(5).